 Recommended dosage – 500mg x 2 day

 Although a powerful antioxidant, that aids in the fight of cancer and jet lag, if taken too often it can cause issues with the bodies production of melatonin.
 If this supplement works incredibly well at putting you to sleep it is a direct indicator that your body is low in melatonin stores.
 Further down the line, this issue can indicate that perhaps serotonin production is poor (very common with women with high estrogen) (Kharrazian, D., 2013).

 This supplement is good to take if you are trying to boost your immune system or as an alternative to a sleeping pill.
-It is important to work on the root causes of sleeping problems instead of using a bandaid for the solution.
-8 mg+ over the course of a period of four days has been shown to influence changes onto the hormone serotonin (Murray, M.T., & Pizzorno, J., 2012).
+It is important to work on the root causes of sleeping problems instead of using a band-aid for the solution.
+8 mg+ over the course of a period of four days has been shown to influence changes in the hormone serotonin (Murray, M.T., & Pizzorno, J., 2012).

 Recommended Dosage – 1-3 mg x 1 day //before bedtime

 Vitamin B6 (or Potent B Complex)

 A deficiency in this vitamin can result in an individual not being able to recall dreams.
 There can be a severe strain on the nervous system as well (Holford, P., 2007).
 B6 is also essential for the natural secretion of melatonin in the body.
-Without it little to none will be produced and sleep deprivation will get worse.
+Without it, little to none will be produced and sleep deprivation will get worse.

 Recommended Dosage – 200 mg x 1 day